-The reanalysis data and model configurations are described in Section 3.
-In Section 4 we compare the model climatologies for two different SST boundary conditions and then validate these against reanalysis.
-The first SST boundary condition we consider is the slab-ocean aquaplanet configuration in Section 4.1, where we validate Flex-UM against the similarly configured Isca climate model.
-The second SST boundary condition we consider is the fixed-SST aquaplanet configuration, where we compare the behaviour of Flex-UM against the comprehensive UM in Section 4.2.
-We then evaluate the slab ocean configuration of Flex-UM against the comprehensive UM in Section 4.3.
-We then summarise the new features of Flex-UM in Section 5 and motivate possible use cases for the new capabilities within the UM model hierarchy.
+The reanalysis data and model configurations are described in Sect.
+3. In Sect.
+4, we compare the model climatologies for two different SST boundary conditions and validate these against reanalysis.
+The first SST boundary condition we consider is the slab-ocean aqua-planet configuration in Sect.
+4.1, where we validate Flex-UM against the similarly configured Isca climate model.
+The second SST boundary condition we consider is the fixed-SST aqua-planet configuration, where we compare the behaviour of Flex-UM against the comprehensive UM in Sect.
+4.2.
+We then evaluate the slab-ocean configuration of Flex-UM against the comprehensive UM in Sect.
+4.3.
+We then summarise the new features of Flex-UM in Sect.
+5 and motivate possible use cases for the new capabilities within the UM model hierarchy.

-2 Flex-UM Model Description
+2 Flex-UM model description

 Flex-UM is a collection of parameterisations designed to fill the gap between the idealised UM and the full complexity of the UM.
 These parameterisations have been incorporated into the model in a modular way so that the model can be easily changed to build different configurations.
-Flex-UM is not a static model configuration, rather it is flexible to the design choices of the user.
-The inspiration for the default configuration of Flex-UM is the GFDL moist aquaplanet model (Frierson et al., 2006), commonly referred to as Frierson's model, which uses simplified physical parameterisations on top of an existing dynamical core.
-In developing Flex-UM, we started with the Global Atmosphere 7.0 (GA7.0, Walters et al. (2019)) configuration of the UM.
+Flex-UM is not a static model configuration; rather, it is flexible to the design choices of the user.
+The inspiration for the default configuration of Flex-UM is the GFDL moist aqua-planet model (Frierson et al., 2006), commonly referred to as Frierson's model, which uses simplified physical parameterisations on top of an existing dynamical core.
+In developing Flex-UM, we started with the Global Atmosphere 7.0 (GA7.0, Walters et al., 2019) configuration of the UM.
 The GA7.0 dynamical core ENDGame (Walters et al., 2019) is used in Flex-UM without alteration to the code.
-The only variations to the default ENDGame configuration for Flex-UM is the model resolution (described in Section 3) and resolution dependent settings (e.g. the model timestep).
+The only variations to the default ENDGame configuration for Flex-UM is the model resolution (described in Sect.
+3) and resolution-dependent settings (e.g. the model time step).

-In developing Flex-UM, each parameterisation of GA7.0 was either turned off (as it is not needed), re-configured to be more idealised, or replaced with a new idealised parameterisation.
+In developing Flex-UM, each parameterisation of GA7.0 was either turned off (as it is not needed), re-configured to be more idealised or replaced with a new idealised parameterisation.
 These adaptations retain the existing code base and allow for easy transitions between idealised and more complex model configurations.
-There are six key components of the default Flex-UM configuration: radiation, large-scale precipitation, convection, boundary layer, surface fluxes, and SST forcing.
-In the remainder of this section we will describe each key component and point to the relevant literature for further details.
+There are six key components of the default Flex-UM configuration: radiation, large-scale precipitation, convection, boundary layer, surface fluxes and SST forcing.
+In the remainder of this section, we will describe each key component and point to the relevant literature for further details.